WSUP’s framework for urban WASH functionality

 With the support of WSUP, a new pro-poor Key Performance Indicator (KPI) has been introduced by the regulator in Kenya, the Water Services Regulatory Board (WASREB).
 The KPI requires water utilities to report levels of coverage and service among low-income customers in their mandated area: this information is then made public in WASREB’s annual Impact Report.

-WSUP has helped pave the way for the introduction of a citywide sanitation tariff in Maputo to be applied to water bills, to enable further investment into sanitation services.
+In Maputo, Mozambique, WSUP has helped pave the way for the introduction of a citywide sanitation tariff to be applied to water bills.
+WSUP worked with the regulator CRA on the initiative, which now has the potential to significantly improve sanitation in Maputo.